urielkdev/calendar/README.md

-PASSWORD_SALT=number used to encrypt the password with bcrypt JWT_SECRET=strong secret to be used by JWT JWT_EXPIRES_IN=set how long the token should be valid TZ=UTC  (timezone, keep it as "UTC" so the server doesn't break database date conversions)
+PASSWORD_SALT=number used to encrypt the password with bcrypt JWT_SECRET=strong secret to be used by JWT JWT_EXPIRES_IN=set how long the token should be valid TZ=UTC  (timezone, keep it as "UTC" fow now so the server doesn't break database date conversions)
 ```

 n.
 Configure `src/database/db-connection.json` to connect the database.
 Default values as below: